 Alerts and Notifications

-Sentry's alert notifications give real-time visibility into errors happening in your code and the impact they are having on your users regardless of where your code is deployed.
-They explain why you’re being notified and uncover meaningful and customizable information about the error and its context.
-In addition, Sentry will also notify your project team members about various workflow activities.
+Both Sentry's alerts and notifications provide real-time visibility into errors happening in your code and the impact on your users regardless of where your code is deployed.
+Alerts uncover meaningful and customizable information about an error and its context.
+In addition, Sentry sends notifications to your project team members regarding various workflow activities.

-Getting notified once when an error is first seen is generally useful for catching new errors in real-time, but will not notify you about subsequent instances of the same errors.
-This means that with only the default alert rule in place, you might be losing visibility into critical issues building up in your code.
+Choosing a default alert, such as getting notified only once when an error is first seen, is generally useful for catching new errors in real-time, but means Sentry will not alert you about subsequent instances of the same error.
+With only the default alert rule in place, you might be losing visibility into critical issues building up in your code.

 Identify the critical errors and route them appropriately (for example, to PagerDuty) to be resolved by the relevant teammates as soon as possible.